June-Skeeter/Module2_GEOS270/index.md

 ## Learning Outcomes

+### Lecture

+- Overview of different types of phenomena
 - Overview of different types of data
-- Overview of different types of Phenomena
 - Differentiate between raster and vector data models.
 - Learn how each model represents space and stores attributes.
 - Learn which types of models are best suited for different applications.
 - Overview of data resolution and how it relates to scale.

+### Lab

+* Experience a Typical GIS Workflow
+* Explore Canadian Census Data
+* Download Data from Google Earth Engine
+* Work with Raster and Vector Data Layers
+* Conduct Spatial Analysis
+* Normalize and Classify Data
+* Create Charts

 # Deliverables